aluthra23/UMD_Schedule_Web_Scraper/README.md

 ## Overview
 I have developed this UMD Schedule Web Scraper project, which is designed to scrape course information from the University of Maryland's [Course Catalog](https://academiccatalog.umd.edu/undergraduate/approved-courses/) and [Schedule of Classes](https://app.testudo.umd.edu/soc/) websites and then make datasets based on the data scraped.
 This project is structured into several directories, each containing specific scripts that perform various tasks related to data scraping and validation.

 I developed these webscrapers because of the unavailability of datasets regarding UMD courses.
-I wanted to develop a project related to UMD course data, but I was unable to find any existing datasets, so I decided to build this webscraper to construct a viable dataset.
+I wanted to develop a project related to UMD course data, but I was unable to find any existing datasets, so I decided to build webscrapers to construct viable datasets for my project.

 ## Citation Requirement
 If you use any of the datasets or scripts from this project, you must cite the original author: